Strata Pet Bylaws

 The pets may not be replaced unless the new pet meets the requirements of the pet bylaw.

-B.C.'s new Guide Dog and Service Dog Act and supporting changes to the Strata Property Act came into effect January 18, 2016.
-The act repeals and replaces the old Guide Animal Act.
+As of January 18, 2016, British Columbia’s new Guide Dog and Service Dog Act and corresponding supporting changes to the Strata Property Act are now in effect:

-- Strata owners, occupants, tenants and visitors are now able to have their certified guide dog or service dog on strata premises, regardless of strata bylaws restricting or banning pets or tenancy agreements.
+- Strata owners, occupants, tenants and visitors are able to have their certified guide dog or service dog on strata premises, regardless of strata bylaws or tenancy agreements banning or limiting pets.

-- Owners, occupants and tenants can also keep their certified retired guide dog or service dog with them, even if a new dog has been certified to take over its duties.
+- Certified retired guide dog or service dog can remain living with handlers in rental or strata properties, even if a new dog has been certified to take over its duties.

 - Certified guide dogs and service dogs are not a specific breed or size – the focus of certification is on the dog’s training to support public safety.

-- Protections under the Human Rights Code may still apply to uncertified dog and handler teams – strata corporations may wish to get legal advice specific to their situations.
+- Protections under the Human Rights Code may still apply to uncertified dog and handler teams – strata corporations may wish to seek legal advice specific to their situations.